 The media and various stakeholders routinely raise questions about potential impacts that may result from the increasing number of seals in New England waters.
-The North Atlantic Seal Research Consortium (NASRC) believes that healthy populations of all marine resources including fishes, seals, whales, and other species are important components of healthy marine ecosystems.
+The Northwest Atlantic Seal Research Consortium (NASRC) recognizes that healthy populations of all marine resources including fishes, seals, whales, and other species are important components of healthy marine ecosystems.

 We are committed to providing answers to questions about seal populations by using comprehensive research data and analysis.
 Below are some of the most frequently asked questions and answers from the Consortium.

-- The abundance and increase of seals in recent decades suggests that the marine ecosystem is healthy enough to sustain those populations, even with increasing human uses of marine resources over the same timeframe.
+- The abundance of seal populations in recent decades suggests a marine ecosystem that is healthy enough to sustain those populations, even with increasing human uses of marine resources over the same timeframe.

 Do seals compete with fishermen for target fish or depredate on target catch?

-- It is clear that some seals do depredate on catch, but the amount of depredation and its impact on fishermen has not been quantified.
-Changes to fishing gear or practices may be able to reduce this depredation, though this has been a challenge in other areas and fisheries with seal depredation issues.
+- Changes to fishing gear or practices may be able to reduce this depredation, though this has been a challenge in other areas and fisheries with seal depredation issues.

-- Seals have diverse diets including but not limited to red/white hake, silver hake, sandlance, cod, flounders and herring.
-Given their diverse diet, it is unlikely that seals are controlling the population of any particular species of fish.
+- Given their diverse diet, it is unlikely that seals are controlling the population of any particular species of fish.
 However, additional research is needed to review a wide temporal and spatial scale.